Loading lesson…

 The big idea: the upper bound on model performance is human agreement.
 If humans cannot do a task consistently, no model can.
 Measure agreement before you measure accuracy.

-What is the core idea behind "Inter-Annotator Agreement: Measuring Reality"?
+What is the main idea of "Inter-Annotator Agreement: Measuring Reality"?

-Which best describes the scope of "Inter-Annotator Agreement: Measuring Reality"?
+Which concept is most central to "Inter-Annotator Agreement: Measuring Reality"?